-A membership organisation, incorporated by Royal Charter in 2003, the EI supports over 16,000 individuals and 250 companies across 100 countries, serving society with independence, professionalism and a wealth of expertise in energy matters.
+A registered charity, incorporated by Royal Charter in 2003, the EI serves society with independence, professionalism and a wealth of expertise in energy matters.
 The EI is licensed by the Engineering Council (UK) to offer Chartered, Incorporated and Engineering Technician status to engineers, the Science Council to award Chartered Scientist status, and also licensed by the Society for the Environment to award Chartered Environmentalist status.

 The strategic aims of the EI are: